-First you need to roast the eggplant by placing it directly over the flame on your stove top.
+- Roast the eggplant by placing it directly over the flame on your stove top.
 Roast it for about 15 minutes by turning it from side to side until the skin is burnt and the pulp is soft and tender.

-To serve, drizzle with a little bit of olive oil, and garnish with Sumac and parsley or mint leaves.
+- To serve, drizzle with a little bit of olive oil, and garnish with Sumac and parsley or mint leaves.
 Serve warm or cold with pita or taboun bread.

-Roasted eggplants freeze very well and can stay in the freezer for up to 6 months.
+- Roasted eggplants freeze very well and can stay in the freezer for up to 6 months.